AlexBezuska/JSLou-2017/README.md

 ### `config.json` options

-* **"itemsFile"** - (string) - path to where the actual data is/will be stored, this file can start blank or use existing data, but all objects added will use the format described in `itemJson`. ex name: `items.json`
+* **"itemsFile"** - (string) - path to where the actual data is/will be stored, this file can start blank or use existing data, but all objects added will use the format described in `itemFile`. ex name: `items.json`

 ```